We are recruiting for a PSYCHIATRIST (FACT)

 - Willing to work with homeless outreach population in a team-based approach.

-- Primarily based in Cambridge.
+- Primarily based in Cambridge and Kitchener.

 - Will require working in a collaborative team-based approach.